kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 The following post does not talk to the SciCloj target audience.
 It talks about SciCloj.
 For this, I use a blank slate called SciKloj which is assumed to have no target audience yet.
 I also assume that this SciKloj is not yet known to general Clojure users either.

 Concerning the technical side of SciKloj, almost everything that is described in the following essay is already there in reality.
 So the essay does not primarily aim at immediate technical improvements but tries to cast into words and put into a specific perspective those technical achievements.

-The most honour can be done to the essay by criticising it.
+Criticising this essay means doing it the most honour.
 The assumption here is that mere statements about technical facts never lead to anything new, rather the critical reception of viewpoints (put into words) is a necessary step towards improvement.

 To whom, finally, does the essay talk to?
 I assume my reader to be, like me, an early adopter of SciKloj who intends to present SciKloj to some curious outside audience.